 He is also quite adventurous!
 When he’s not working in simulation technology or with customers, he’s often out in the wild climbing, cycling, and backpacking in remote areas of the U.S. and abroad.
 He’s explored the Alps, Rockies, Sierra Nevadas, Appalachians, and Cuillins.

-Join Drew on August 24 at 11 AM EDT where he’ll be discussing SOLIDWORKS Plastics simulation, and will demonstrate how adding a design validation solution to your product development process can help diagnose and avoid potential problems.
-Register here.
+View Drew's recorded webcast where he be discussed SOLIDWORKS Plastics simulation, and demonstrated how adding a design validation solution to your product development process can help diagnose and avoid potential problems.
+View webcast.

 Power of our People

 Our award-winning technical team provides unsurpassed service and support for the products we sell.
 We offer more training options than any other 3D CAD solution provider in the country, and our consulting team delivers professional services for design automation and data management.